 Soif has been setting the standard on food and wine on Battersea Rise since 2011.
 I have visited this fantastic restaurant many times and always had a great meal and interesting wines.
 Soif is a wine bar, restaurant, and even a wine store.

 The menu changes regularly and is very seasonal.
 Every time I go there are several things on the menu which are unfamiliar.
 This always ensures that I try something new and interesting – and the staff is super friendly and helpful.

-The same goes with the wines.
+The same goes for the wines.
 Soif sources from small producers and tends towards the organic.
 They are terrific at allowing you to taste and I have discovered some fantastic little wines there.
 Monday nights they allow you to drink in for takeaway prices.

 27 Battersea Rise London SW11 1HG